jerrycyip/weather_journal_app/README.md

 - Node.js
 - 3rd party Node.js packages: express, body-parser, cors (Note: these package dependencies are captured in the package.json file with actual packages included in the node_modules folder)
 - a free developers account from openweathermap.org (required only if you wish to use your open API token for retrieving data)
+- (not required) This project and related requirements was tracked and managed in the following kanban board: https://trello.com/b/IsxUGknc/weather-journal-app

 ## Development & Instructions
 ### HTML